 Can You Restore Stained or Waxed Hardwood Floors Without Sanding?

-If there’s a finish on the surface (like stain or wax), you can’t use the finishing product on the wood because it won’t penetrate nicely past the old finish.
+This means if there’s a finish on the surface (like stain, oil, or wax), you can’t directly use the flooring restorer or other finishing product on the wood because it won’t penetrate nicely past the old finish.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.